 Best 65 inch TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 65 inch TVs you can buy in 2019.

 Don't be afraid: bigger is better.
-As the quality of content at our disposal improves, with more pixels being pushed out by TV broadcasters, streaming services and Blu-ray discs, it's worth getting a bigger screen to make the most out of it.
+As the quality of content at our disposal improves, with more pixels being pushed out by TV broadcasters, streaming services and Blu-ray discs, it's worth getting a bigger screen to make the most of it.

 Samsung has pulled out all the stops for its 2019 4K TV range, and the Q90R QLED sufficiently raises the bar on previous models.
 This 65-inch Q90R is a backlit TV that goes almost as black as an OLED and has OLED-like viewing angles, while retaining the Samsung QLED advantage of greater brightness.
 It also boasts brilliantly judged colours and excellent dark detail, not to mention an excellent operating system packed with apps.
-Better than OLED?
-It's mighty close.

 Read the full Samsung QE65Q90R review